arajcany/PrePressTricks/README.md

 $greenCoverMediaCollection = (clone $greenMediaCollection)->setMediaWeightMetric(200);
 ```

-To see how to reuse Media Collections refer to Example X.
+To see how to reuse Media Collections refer to [Example 6](#example-6---collections).